-Mistletoe – European mistletoe is low toxic, bit if the berries are eaten, they could cause a stomach upset.
+Mistletoe – European mistletoe is low toxic, but if the berries are eaten, they could cause a stomach upset.

-Wrapping paper – other than the risk of an obstruction in the gut if eaten, crepe paper and wrapping paper are usually quite harmless to dogs, other than some staining around his mouth.
+Wrapping paper – other than the risk of an obstruction in the gut if eaten, crepe paper and wrapping paper are usually relatively harmless to dogs, other than some staining around their mouth.

-Batteries – Your dog may chew a battery and puncture it with his teeth, resulting in either chemical burns to his mouth or in some cases, heavy metal poisoning.
-A dangerous stomach blockage may occur, that will need surgical intervention.
-Look out for symptoms of being off their food, lethargy, vomiting and difficulty defecating.
+Batteries – Your dog may chew a battery and puncture it with his teeth, resulting in chemical burns to his mouth or, in some cases, heavy metal poisoning.
+A dangerous stomach blockage may occur that will need surgical intervention.
+Look for symptoms of being off their food, lethargy, vomiting and difficulty defecating.

 If you’re expecting family and friends to visit your home over the festive period, take care with gaping doors and be prepared for your dog to rush through an open door, especially if there are strangers around.
 Ensure that your dog has been microchipped and is wearing a collar with ID if they decide it’s time to escape from the stress and noise of the party.

-There are numerous toxic food items that present a danger if eaten by your dog, such as Macadamia nuts, fruit cake, Christmas pudding and mince pies, which all contain dried fruit, and of course chocolate which contains theobromine, highly toxic if eaten by your pet.
-Avoid putting any chocolate tree decorations either on or under the Christmas tree, as we all know the temptation to eat it is just too great for any dog.
+Numerous toxic food items present a danger if eaten by your dogs, such as Macadamia nuts, fruit cake, Christmas pudding and mince pies, which all contain dried fruit, and of course, chocolate which contains theobromine, which is highly toxic if eaten by your pet.
+Avoid putting chocolate tree decorations on or under the Christmas tree, as we all know the temptation to eat it is just too great for any dog.

-Alcohol can have a similar effect on dogs as it does to humans, becoming drowsy and wobbly if taken in excess.
-In severe cases, low blood sugar, coma and low body temperature will occur.
+Alcohol can have a similar effect on dogs to humans, becoming drowsy and wobbly if taken in excess.
+Low blood sugar, coma and low body temperature will occur in severe cases.